indiazz/BAM_BEP/README.md

-# Bachelor End Project on the sensitivity of the DM test to proper scoring rules
+# Bachelor End Project on assessing forecast comparison tests under proper scoring rules

 The files that are used in the simulations is adapted from the publicly accessible repository of Lerch et al., 2020, https://doi.org/10.5194/npg-2019-62.
 (Github repository: https://github.com/slerch/multivpp).
 The copula extensions and artificial data from M.G.J.
 Flos et al. (2025) and M. G. J. Flos (2022) are accessible at https://github.com/mgjfl/BEP-BAM and https://github.com/elisaperrone/COBASE.